enjoyneering/MAX31855/README.md

 # MAX31855
 This is an Arduino library for 14-bit MAX31855 K-thermocouple to digital converter with 12-bit cold junction compensation & maximum sampling rate about 10Hz.
-Can work with wardware & software/bitbang 5Mhz SPI.
+Can work with wardware & software/bitbang 5Mhz SPI & supports all integrated circuit features.

 - K-type thermocouples have an absolute accuracy of around ±2°C..±6°C.
 - Measurement tempereture range -200°C..+700°C ±2°C or -270°C..+1372°C ±6°C